 Check out Grimes’ hometown of Vancouver in beautiful British Columbia.
 Picnic in Stanley Park by Vancouver’s stunning coastline, or enjoy some summer sun on one of the city’s buzzing beaches.
 Sit down for a pint at one of the craft breweries, and satisfy your appetite at one of the ramen bars and West Coast eateries.
 Head out of the city on a good old road trip and take the scenic Sea to Sky highway to Whistler, it’s worth it for the ocean views alone.
 Escape to the Okanagan for a weekend in the vineyards, or head to Tofino for a cold surf.
 British Columbia is a summer haven for the outdoorsy folk, foodies, and lazy beach day lovers.

 Cadence Weapon is Edmonton, Alberta born and raised.
 Thinking of heading to Alberta’s capital?
 Summer is bonafide festival season in Edmonton and the best time to visit.
 We’re talking jazz, folk, and blues festivals, arts festivals, food and craft beer festivals, and the list goes on.
 Celebrate Pride in Calgary for one of the city’s biggest and most colourful celebrations of the year at Pride in the Park.
 The festivities take place from Aug.
-24-Sep.
-3, 2018.
+23-Sep.
+2, 2019.
 Be sure to catch the Pride Parade on Sep.
-2. For a completely different change of scenery, head to Lake Louise.
+1. Leave the hustle and bustle of the city behind and head to Lake Louise.
 Known for its glacial emerald green lake and serrated mountain peaks, Lake Louise is a ski resort town open year-round.
 Go for a stroll along the shoreline trail, canoe across the lake, or just relax and unwind.
 From its wild western heritage and cowboy lifestyle to sprawling, sophisticated cosmopolitan cities, Alberta’s diverse landscape will leave you wanting more.

 Between British Columbia’s natural beauty, Quebec and Ontario’s diversity and culture, Saskatchewan’s infinite Prairie landscape, the friendly coastal cities of the Maritimes, and the remote wilderness of Nunavut, we love the Great White North.
 Wherever you may be this summer, cue up this Canada Day playlist and celebrate our nation’s greatest holiday.